Relocation Calculator by State

 Is it worth moving from a high-tax state to a low-tax state?

-How does this relocation calculator work?
+What does this relocation calculator help me decide?